-An Income Withholding Order (IWO) is an order that a Child Support Enforcement (IV-D) office or a private individual sends to the non-custodial parent's employer instructing the employer to withhold support payments from the non-custodial parent's paycheck.
-The withheld payments are then sent by the employer to the Nebraska Child Support Payment Center (NCSPC) to be applied to the support obligation.
+An Income Withholding Order is an order that a Child Support Enforcement office or a private individual sends to the non-custodial parent's employer instructing the employer to withhold support payments from the non-custodial parent's paycheck.

-If you have a private attorney, you may need to bring the new form to his/her attention.
+If you have a private attorney, you may need to bring the IWO to his/her attention.

 If you handled your case pro se, meaning without a private attorney or Child Support Enforcement, there are a few things you will need to know about the form: